Vanderbilt-Nigeria Research Ethics Training (V-NET)

 Posted in

-Fellowship applications are open for this NIH collaborative research training grant focused on creating a cohort of highly skilled Nigerian biostatisticians with the capacity to lead and supervise high-level biostatistics activities for HIV research studies in West Africa.Focus includes hands-on biostatistics training.
-Trainees will take biostatistics courses, become members of a team of biostatisticians doing HIV research at Vanderbilt, and will be assigned to HIV research projects using data from Aminu Kano Teaching Hospital (AKTH).
+Fellowship applications are open for this NIH collaborative research training grant focused on creating a cohort of highly skilled Nigerian biostatisticians who can lead and supervise high-level biostatistics activities for HIV research studies in West Africa.The focus includes hands-on biostatistics training.
+Trainees will take biostatistics courses, become members of a team of biostatisticians doing HIV research at Vanderbilt, and be assigned to HIV research projects using data from Aminu Kano Teaching Hospital (AKTH).

 Posted in